Skip to main content

 Accepting the VPC endpoint connection request

-We will also provide you the DNS name of the VPC endpoint at our end that you can use in the Source connection settings to set up your source.
-In case you see a connection timeout after adding the details, please run a FLUSH HOSTS on the mysql database.
+We will also provide you the DNS name of the VPC endpoint at our end that you can use in the source connection settings to set up your source.
+If you see a connection timeout after adding the details, run a FLUSH HOSTS on the mysql database.